EthyMoney/pi-neopixel-http-api-controller/README.md

 ## Configuration

 You need to open the `main.py` file and set the `NUM_PIXELS` variable to the count of leds in your strip.
 You can also change the GPIO pin that the data pin of the strip is connected to by changing the `DATA_PIN` variable.
 This needs to be a hardware PWM pin like GPIO 12, GPIO 13, GPIO 18, GPIO 19.
 The default is GPIO pin 18, which is represented in the code as `board.D18`.
-You can find a list of GPIO pin numbers [here](https://www.raspberrypi.com/documentation/computers/os.html#gpio-and-the-40-pin-header).
+You can find a list of GPIO pin numbers [HERE](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#gpio-pins) and see the pinout diagram [HERE](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#gpio).

 ## Hardware Setup